Welcome to our roundup of the best Apple ads of all time: the adverts the company commissioned to tell the world about itself.

 The iMac was introduced with a flourish with this cute video narrated by Jeff Goldblum.

 In the video he outlines the steps to setting up an iMac, before laughing and saying: "There's no step 3."
 It fits into the rallying cry of "it just works" from the Apple faithful, but also addresses a problem that many people had with the internet - that it could be painfully tricky to connect a computer to a network.
 Goldblum's infectious laugh is what really sells the iMac to you, though.
 Another classic.

-We've looked at the classics, but for a comparison point let's jump ahead a couple of decades and see what Apple adverts are like in 2016.
-Here's a spot for the iPad Pro called What's a computer?
+We've looked at the classics, but for a comparison point let's jump ahead a couple of decades and see what Apple adverts are like these days.
+We've picked out three recent highlights.